pywirrarika/werika/README.md

 # werika
-This is a language recognition system for Wixarika(huichol) indigenous language.
+This is a language recognition system for Wixarika(huichol) indigenous language of Mexico.
 It can extract sentences with a minimum of three words inside an unknown text sorces.
-In theory you may be used also for other languages.
+In theory you may use this script also for other languages.

 ## Usage